 So, America, perhaps the greatest danger we face is not a caravan 1000 miles away.

 Maybe it’s already here.

 Thanks to the election of President Trump in 2016, all this touchy-feely rhetoric in the service of cheap labor for large corporations seems like the whispering of ghosts in the wind.
 Americans are outraged by the deaths of their fellow citizens such as Kate Steinle and Mollie Tibbetts, plus the fearful risk of dangerous and contagious disease that illegal aliens bring.
 That soggy Bush-flavored compassion card has been played out for more than a decade at least.
 It has simply lost its appeal.

 A New GOP

 Americans finally have a president receptive to their concerns and willing to take action.
 Trump has called the migrant caravan “an assault on our country” and has alerted the military to prepare for deployment on our southern border.

-At a time when well-financed radicals are implementing brazen plans to create a socialist America, there can be no turning back to the days of milquetoast Republicans calling on Americans to sing Kumbaya as their nation disappears.We value your comments!
-Please weigh in on our comment section below.
+At a time when well-financed radicals are implementing brazen plans to create a socialist America, there can be no turning back to the days of milquetoast Republicans calling on Americans to sing Kumbaya as their nation disappears.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com